Conditions for Large-Sample Majorization of Pairs of Flat States in Terms of $\alpha$-z Relative Entropies

 In the above restricted setting, we identify a set of relative entropies $\mb D$ giving sufficient and (almost) necessary conditions as in \eqref{eq:suff} for exact or asymptotic, large-sample or catalytic majorization.
 These relative entropies turn out to be within the set of the {\it $\alpha$-$z$ relative entropies} $D_{\alpha,z}$.
-The $\alpha$-$z$ relative entropies for any pair of quantum states $(\rho,\sigma)$, introduced in \cite{Jaksic2012} and \cite{Audenaert_Datta_2015}, are defined as
+The $\alpha$-$z$ relative entropies for any pair of quantum states $(\rho,\sigma)$, introduced in \cite{Jaksic2012} and \cite{Audenaert_Datta_2015} (see also a new generalization in \cite{Hiai_Jencova_2024}), are defined as

 as well as certain limits $\alpha\rightarrow1$, $z\rightarrow0$, of this expression, and with some restrictions on the supports of $\rho$, $\sigma$.
 The question of what the precise range of $(\alpha,z)$ is where the $D_{\alpha,z}$ satisfy DPI, has been investigated in a number of papers \cite{Audenaert_Datta_2015,Hiai2013,Carlen_et_al_2018} and conclusively answered in \cite{Zhang2020}.